Barstow Formation

 The Barstow Formation is a series of limestones, conglomerates, sandstones, siltstones and shales exposed in the Mojave Desert near Barstow in San Bernardino County, California.

 It is of the early to middle Miocene epoch, (19.3 - 13.4 million years ago) in age, in the Neogene Period.
 It lends its name to the Barstovian North American land mammal age (NALMA).

 The sediments are fluvial and lacustrine in origin except for nine layers of rhyolitic tuff.
 It is well known for its abundant vertebrate fossils including bones, teeth and footprints.
 The formation is also renowned for the fossiliferous concretions in its upper member, which contain three-dimensionally preserved arthropods.

 Fossils

 Mammals

 Mammals from various groups are found in the Barstow Formation.
-Herbivorous groups include horses, peccaries, oreodonts, camels, proghorns and other horned artiodactyls, proboscideans, and a rhinoceros.
+Herbivorous groups include horses, peccaries, oreodonts, camels, pronghorns and other horned artiodactyls, proboscideans, and a rhinoceros.
 The unit also produces a surprising number of carnivorous mammals, reminiscent of the modern east African savanna to which it has been compared climatically and ecologically.
 These include a number of borophagines, mustelids, nimravids, Amphicyon, and the primitive bear Hemicyon.